 Taking care of plants can be a challenge, but succulents and those that thrive in a terrarium environment also tend to thrive on neglect.
 If you're no green thumb and have no clue how to arrange plants, attend a terrarium planting class on a double date.
 You'll leave with new skills and a freshly planted terrarium.

-Turn your date into something longer by getting out of town and sleeping under the stars.
+Extend your typical date night by getting out of town and sleeping under the stars.
+What could possibly be more romantic?
 Roast marshmallows and make smores over the campfire.
-Hike, canoe or swim—embrace the natural beauty with your friends.
+Hike, canoe or swim—embrace the natural beauty with your friends and make memories.

 If you have a grill and a space outside, invite other people over to grill out.
-Provide some classic sides, and have them bring their choice of protein.
+Try out that new recipe, provide some classic sides, and have them bring their choice of protein.
 Few things are better than grilled food and friends, so it's a night worth hosting.

 If there is a national park you've had on your bucket list, inviting another couple along for the journey is a great choice.
-Not only will the move decrease on certain expenses, but you'll have more people sharing in the experience.
+Check it off your list and soak up that extra vitamin D while you're at it.